Menu

 House hunting in Khobar

 If you are looking for accommodation on your own or want to check out the property market before your move, a good place to start is online.
-Check out popular websites like Bayut, AqarMap, PropertyFinder and others.
+Check out popular websites like Bayut, AqarMap, PropertyFinder, and others.

 Good to know:

-A typical rental ad on these websites will include a brief description of the accommodation (compound, neighborhood, number of rooms and bathrooms, size, etc.), rent per year (in some cases per month), neighborhood, whether the place is furnished or not, etc. Note that rent in Saudi Arabia is typically established on an annual basis and paid in installments.
-Monthly rent payments are typically an option in compounds or after negotiating with the landlord.
+A typical rental ad on these websites will include a brief description of the accommodation (compound, neighborhood, number of rooms and bathrooms, size, etc.), rent per year (in some cases per month), neighborhood, whether the place is furnished or not, etc.

-Another way to look for available accommodation options in Khobar is via social media, expat groups, forums, etc. Check out groups like Expatriates in Al Khobar, Khobar Expats Buy and Sell and others.
+Another way to look for available accommodation options in Khobar is via social media, expat groups, forums, etc. Check out groups like Expatriates in Al Khobar, Khobar Expats Buy and Sell, and others.

 If you are already in Khobar and have had some time to explore the city, you can stop by one of the popular compounds in person and inquire with the compound management office about available rentals.

-Rental contracts in Khobar
+Property rental contracts in Khobar

-When you sign the lease, you will need to pay a security deposit in the amount of one month's rent.
-When your lease is over, your deposit will be returned to you (unless the property you've been renting has suffered serious damage).
+Note that when your lease is over, your deposit will be returned to you (unless the property you've been renting has suffered serious damage).

 When signing the lease, you will be asked for the following documents:

-• Iqama (residency permit)
+• Iqama (residency permit);

-• Originals and copies of your passport and visa
+• Originals and copies of your passport and visa;

-• Marriage certificate (if you are renting with your spouse)
+• Marriage certificate (if you are renting with your spouse);

-• A letter from your employer specifying your salary and position (in some cases)
+• A letter from your employer specifying your salary and position (in some cases).

 Important: